bbcf/bbcfutils/Python/rnacounter/README.txt

 * draft.py:
 Python only version, for testing purposes.
 Run as "python draft.py".

-* draft.pyx:
+* rnacounter.py:
-Cython version, for testing purposes (with import cython and some @locals for instance).
-Run as "python draft.pyx".
+The one we compile sith setup.py.

 * rnacounter.pyx:
-A copy of draft.pyx, to be compiled by Cython.
+The Cython version, still in development.

-* rnacounter.pdx:
+* rnacounter.pxd:
-Redefinitions of rnacounter.pyx functions headers for faster execution (specifying C types for the functions' variables before compilation).
+Redefinitions of rnacounter.py functions headers for faster execution (specifying C types for the functions' variables before compilation).

 * setup.py:
 The "Makefile" for Cython.

-* rnacounter_main.py
+* rnacounter
-The executable, imports and runs the C version after compilation.
+The (python) executable, imports and runs the C version after compilation.

 * testfiles/:
 Folder with testing files, including